Scan time: 2-3 minutes / Read time: 3-5 minutes

 Anyone can list what they know.

-Almost nobody can wrap it in a scene the reader plays back at dinner.
+Almost nobody turns it into a story the reader retells over dinner.

 The prompt below turns one tip into a story using all three moves.